-They’ll get to know, like and trust you and over time they’ll starting spending money with you, buying the products or services you recommend as their trusted advisor.
+So they get to know, like and trust you and over time they’ll start buying the products or services you recommend as their trusted advisor.

 I’ll show you everything you need to know to make this work for you!